jsartisan/frontend-challenges/README.md

 ## Intro

-This repository is a collection of frontend interview challenges.It is designed to help you prepare for frontend interviews.
+FrontendChallenges repository is a collection of frontend interview challenges.It is designed to help you prepare for frontend interviews.
 It's free and open source.

 ### Challenges